KhurramRashid6893/KhurramRashid6893/README.md

 ## 📚 Research Work

-- 📄 *Emotion AI in the Digital Era*
+- 📄 *Implementing Machine Learning in Data Classification*
-- 🛰 *5G & IoT in Smart Apps*
-- 🌱 *Deep Learning for Carbon Monitoring*
+- 🌱 *Deep Learning in Monitoring and Managing Industrial Carbon Emissions*
+- 🛰 *5G-Enabled IoT: Accelerating Connectivity and Smart Applications*
+- 🧠 *Artificial Intelligence and Emotional Intelligence: The Emergence of Emotion AI in the Digital Era*
-- 🗞 *NLP for Misinformation*
+- 🗞 *Natural Language Processing (NLP) for Combating Misinformation in Digital Media*
-- 🎨 *Ghibli Art in the Age of AI*
+- 🎨 *Ghibli Art in the Age of AI: A New Paradigm in Animation and Digital Imagery*
-- 🧠 *ML in Data Classification*
+- ⚡ *Energy Debt of Artificial Intelligence: Measuring and Mitigating the Hidden Carbon Footprint of Large-Scale AI Models*
+- 🔋 *Energy-Aware Deep Learning: Pathways to Sustainable AGI by 2030* 🏆 *(Best Paper Award)*

 ---